Leadership

 Active in the community, Melissa is on the board of directors of Habitat for Humanity of Northern Virginia, where she works to empower the underserved.
 She also serves on the board of Washington West Film Festival, which donates all proceeds to charity.
 Melissa is a founding member of the Corporate Leadership Council of the Women in Military Service for America Memorial at Arlington National Cemetery, where she works as an advocate for the memorial and helps address challenges facing military women, past and present.

-Chief Warrant Officer Five (CW5) (Retired) Phyllis Wilson served 37 years in the Army as a Military Intelligence Soldier.
-She has served around the globe – visiting dozens of countries – in Europe, Asia, Africa, South America, and North America.
-She has been mobilized numerous times to shoulder the duties of defense of the nation and has deployed to Iraq as an Intelligence Analyst with Special Operations.
+Chief Warrant Officer Five (CW5) (Retired) served 37 years in the Army as a Military Intelligence (MI) Voice Intercept Operator.
+She has served around the globe – visiting more than 35 countries – in Europe, Asia, Africa, South America and North America.
+She has been mobilized numerous times to shoulder the duties of defense of the nation and has deployed to Iraq several times as an Intelligence Analyst with Special Operations.

-Chief Warrant Officer Five Phyllis J. Wilson served as the United States Army Reserve Command Chief Warrant Officer as a key member of the Executive Team managing an organization of more than 200,000 personnel with an annual operating budget of more than $8 Billion.
-She was a Senior Military Fellow with the Chief of Staff of the Army’s Strategic Studies Group focused on Global issues 2050 and beyond.
+Chief Warrant Officer Five Phyllis J. Wilson served as the most senior Warrant Officer in the entire United States Army Reserve and a key member of the Executive Team managing an organization of more than 200,000 personnel with an annual operating budget of more than $8 Billion.

-Phyllis is a member of numerous military and veteran organizations to include: The American Legion, Veterans of Foreign Wars, Military Order of the World Wars, Association of the United States Army, Association of the United States Navy, Women Marines Association, Reserve Organization of America, Military Women Across the Nation, Army Women Veterans Association, Military Officers Association of America, Disabled American Veterans, Air Force Association, U.S. Army Warrant Officers Association as well as the Mayflower Society, the Daughters of the American Revolution, National Defense Industrial Association, and Women In Defense.
+Phyllis is a member of numerous Military Service Organizations such as The American Legion, Veterans of Foreign Wars, Military Order of the World Wars, Association of the United States Army, Association of the United States Navy, Women Marines Association, Reserve Organization of America, Military Women Across the Nation, Army Women Veterans Association, Military Officers Association of America, Disabled American Veterans, Air Force Association, U.S. Army Warrant Officers Association, the Mayflower Society, the Daughters of the American Revolution, National Defense Industrial Association, and Women In Defense.

-She has eight children, four of whom are combat veterans.
-She has sixteen grandchildren.
+She has eight children and sixteen grandchildren!
+Four of her sons are combat veterans.

 Honorary Board Chairwomen